takemaru/graphillion/README.md

 #### GCC (The Gnu Compiler Collection)

-To compile Graphillion, you need gcc version 4.2 or later. http://gcc.gnu.org/
+To build Graphillion, you need gcc version 4.2 or later. http://gcc.gnu.org/

 #### GMP (The Gnu multiple precision arithmetic library) - optional

-With GMP, Graphillion provides arbitrary precision in counting the number of graphs in a set; otherwise double precision floating-point numbers are used.  http://gmplib.org/
+With GMP, Graphillion provides arbitrary precision numbers in counting the number of graphs in a set; otherwise double precision floating-point numbers are used.  http://gmplib.org/

-#### NetworkX and Matplotlib - used just in the tutorial
+#### NetworkX and Matplotlib - optional for the tutorial

-NetworkX and Matplotlib are used to create and draw a graph.
-These packages are not required for Graphillion, but just used in the tutorial for helping graph creation and drawings.
+NetworkX and Matplotlib are Python modules for creating and drawing a graph.
+These packages are not required for Graphillion, but used in the following tutorial.
 They can be installed by:

 ```bash